Stripe vs Paddle vs Lemon Squeezy vs Gumroad: Fees Compared (2026)

 - They remit the tax to the tax authorities.

-The founder's entity is not the seller in these transactions.
-The founder receives a payment from Paddle or Lemon Squeezy for products sold — not revenue from customers directly.
-This distinction matters for how income is classified and reported on the founder's tax returns.
+Your entity is not the seller.
+You receive a payment from Paddle or Lemon Squeezy for products sold -- not revenue from customers directly.
+That distinction matters for how your income gets classified and reported on your tax returns.

 Revenue level